mthy41/fssim/README.md

 - `cargo`
 In the cloned repo, run `cargo run`
 ## summary
-The default virutal disk drive is `dev/sda`.
+The default virtual disk drive is `dev/sda`.
 - `lsblk` list all partitions and current disk info.
 - `gdisk <device>` enter gdisk with specified disk.
 - `mkfs <args>` format a partition.
 Run `mkfs -h` for more details.